22 zip codes·Updated June 2026

 4 Bedroom$3,640/mo

-Fair Market Rents are published annually by HUD for the Philadelphia metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Philadelphia metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Philadelphia metro area is $2,720/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Philadelphia metro is $2,720/month.
+Asking rents come in about 35% below the federal benchmark, which can make Section 8 properties competitive here.

-Philly is one of the more affordable large East Coast cities, which is part of its appeal for both renters and investors.
-Healthcare is enormous here — Penn Medicine, Jefferson, Temple — and the university system (Penn, Drexel, Temple) brings a constant stream of student and medical resident renters.
+Philly is one of the more affordable large East Coast cities, which is part of its appeal for renters and investors both.
+Healthcare is enormous here, with Penn Medicine, Jefferson, and Temple as anchors.
+The university system (Penn, Drexel, Temple) brings a constant stream of student and medical resident renters.
 Center City, Rittenhouse, and Fishtown are premium.
-West Philly, Kensington, and North Philly are where investors look for cash flow.
-The Philly wage tax hits both residents and non-residents who work in the city, which affects take-home pay and therefore what renters can afford.
-Property taxes are lower than you'd expect for a major city, which helps the landlord math.
-It's a market with real upside if you pick the right neighborhoods.
+West Philly, Kensington, and North Philly are cash flow territory.
+The Philly wage tax hits both residents and non-residents who work in the city, which affects take-home pay and what renters can afford.
+Property taxes are lower than you'd expect for a major city, which helps landlord math.
+Real upside here if you pick the right neighborhoods.